yoandryx/public-v4-client/README.md

 # Squads Public Client v4

 This repository hosts the code for a simplified client application for the Squads V4 Program.
-The app can be built, verified for integrity, and deployed as a static site using multiple hosting options, including self-hostable solutions like Docker with NGINX.
+The app can be built, verified for integrity, and deployed as a static site using multiple hosting options, including self-hostable solutions like Docker with Nginx.
 Here’s how you can use it effectively.

 ---